f4ruq/triage-chatbot-early-prototype/README.md

 It's intended as part of a larger hospital triage system but can function independently for early testing and development.

 This is a preliminary prototype.
+I'm not even sure it will work properly.